The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Obj.md

-> [!NOTE]
-            When an object is destroyed, its hash may be reused for other objects.> [!NOTE] Object hashes should be compared for identity with === and !==, because the returned hash could be a numeric string.
-For example, 0000000000000e600000000000000000.

 ### ### Return hash id for a given object

 _This function returns a unique identifier for the object.
 This id can be used as a hash key for storing objects,